Leadership is about influence…

-However, a culture struggles when the values identified don’t get adequately communicated or aren’t lived up to a consistent basis – especially when things get tough.
+However, a culture struggles when the values identified aren’t communicated adequately or aren’t lived up to a consistent basis – especially when things get tough.
 What happens then is the undoing of most team cultures.
 The values merely become words that are plastered on a wall somewhere.
-Team members stop trusting them, realizing they don’t really matter to anyone, and the culture of the team begins to unravel.
+Team members stop trusting them, realizing they don’t really matter to anyone, and the team’s culture begins to unravel.

-The key as a leader, is to take those values off the page and bring them to life.
-This is done by communicating them clearly yourself, both in your language and your actions, as well as giving everyone else the opportunity to communicate them to each other in safe and habitual ways in the daily environment.
+The key, as a leader, is to take those culture values off the page and bring them to life.
+This is done by communicating them clearly yourself, both in your language and your actions, and giving everyone else the opportunity to communicate them in safe and habitual ways in the daily environment.

-Let’s say for example, one of your team values is responsibility.
+Let’s say, for example, one of your team values is responsibility.
 You have determined, as a group, that everyone needs to take responsibility for the team’s performance and their personal contributions to it.
-A simple behaviour that communicates responsibility is keeping the shared team spaces tidy and clean.
+Keeping the shared team spaces tidy and clean is a simple behaviour that communicates responsibility.
 This then becomes what responsibility looks like to the team.
-The visual appearance of shared space is how we are able to communicate to one another that we are taking responsibility for the environment.
-Our shared value is being exercised and actively upheld.
-If there is a day where the space is disordered, then we know we are falling short on one of our values.
-This example makes value entrenchment seem quite simple, but this is only just getting to the stage where real leadership comes in.
-What are you going to do when the team is not meeting the standard that was collectively agreed upon?
+The visual appearance of shared space is how we can communicate to one another that we are taking responsibility for the environment.
+Our shared culture value is being exercised and actively upheld.
+If there is a day when the space is disordered, then we know we are falling short on one of our values.
+This example makes value entrenchment seem quite simple, but this is only just getting to the stage where authentic leadership comes in.
+What will you do when the team is not meeting the standard that was collectively agreed upon?

 Values are Created Together

-In order for team values to be created and effective, they need to include input from everyone on the team.
-Values and how they are communicated must be created and agreed upon by both the leaders and the members of the team.
+For team culture values to be created and effective, they need to include input from everyone on the team.
+Values and how they are communicated must be created and agreed upon by both the leaders and team members.
 This is how an environment becomes transformational.